CogentMentat/Quantifying_Collective_Identity_from_Self-defining_Hashtags_Data_Code/README.md

 ## Files

-All `.gz` and `.bz2` files are use level 9 compression.
+All `.gz` and `.bz2` files use level 9 compression.
 See notebooks for details.

 * `QuantifyingCollectiveIdentity_graph_edgelist.txt.gz`: edges and associated hashtags for the graph analyzed in the paper.
 * `QuantifyingCollectiveIdentity_graph_TwitterUserIDs.txt.gz`: The 91,093 Twitter User IDs of the graph analyzed in this work, deemed to be non-bot (see paper).
 Current profile data for these users may be harvested through the Twitter API.
 Markers for the giant component of the graph and its 2-core are included, but vertices are not tied to specific Twitter IDs.